jackmcosta32/bootstrap/libs/presentation/src/features/cms/README.md

 ### Experience History Manager:

-Uses a two pointer logic to traverse on a array list, basically acting like a rounded buffer.
+Uses a pointer logic to traverse on a array list.
 The idea for this approach is to allow us to easily undo and re-do changes on the editor by simply updating a pointer value.